skulpt/skulpt/source/Recursion/recursionsimple.rst

            :align: center
            :alt: image

-           image

-    {Converting the Number 10 to its Base 2 String Representation} {fig_tostr2}
+    Converting the Number 10 to its Base 2 String Representation

 :ref:`Figure 4 <fig_tostr2>` shows that we get the results we are looking for, but it looks like the digits are in the wrong order.
-The algorithm works correctly because we make the recursive call first on line {lst_rectostr:rec}, then we add the string representation of the remainder.
+The algorithm works correctly because we make the recursive call first on line 6, then we add the string representation of the remainder.
 If we reversed returning the ``convertString`` lookup and returning the ``toStr`` call, the resulting string would be backward!
 But by delaying the concatenation operation until after the recursive call has returned,